 Old Town Alexandria is a beautifully preserved historic district on the Potomac waterfront that George Washington called home.
 Today, Old Town Alexandria is bustling with energy.
 It draws everyone from presidents to pet lovers to some of the region's best chef-led restaurants; a vibrant arts culture, including the famous Torpedo Factory Art Center; a thriving boutique scene; numerous boat tours and water taxis; creative cocktails and craft beers, including Alexandria's Port City Brewing Company; and much more.
 Northern Virginia is also known as a country of horses.
 Obstacle courses, equestrian shows, polo matches, horseback riding at Marriott Ranch in Hume, trap shooting at Landsdowne in Leesburg—all these activities can be enjoyed here.
 The region also has several institutions of higher education such as George Mason University; Virginia Tech — National Capital Region; Marymount University; Northern Virginia Community College; Mary Washington University in Fredericksburg; Patrick Henry College in western Loudoun County; and Northern Virginia Community College (colloquially known as NOVA) in Annandale.
 The Smithsonian museums also serve as local cultural institutions with easy proximity to Northern Virginia.

 Stafford is one of seven counties in the United States where black households earn more than white households.
-Fairfax County was named after Thomas Fairfax who was granted a land grant by King Charles II in 1649.
+Fairfax County was named after Thomas Fairfax, who was granted a land grant by King Charles II in 1649.
 Fifty counties in the western mountainous part of the state seceded from the Confederacy in 1863 to form West Virginia.
-The federal government is one of the main employers in Northern Virginia with numerous government agencies located here such as Central Intelligence Agency headquarters; Pentagon (headquarters of Department of Defense); Fort Myer; Fort Belvoir; Marine Corps Base at Quantico; FBI Academy; DEA Academy; Naval Criminal Investigation Service; United States Patent & Trademark Office; United States Geological Survey.
-Northern Virginia is also a favorite destination for shoppers with upscale malls to bargain stores to wineries.
-So come explore this beautiful region full of history and culture!.
+The federal government is one of the main employers in Northern Virginia, with numerous government agencies located here, such as Central Intelligence Agency headquarters; Pentagon (headquarters of Department of Defense); Fort Myer; Fort Belvoir; Marine Corps Base at Quantico; FBI Academy; DEA Academy; Naval Criminal Investigation Service; United States Patent & Trademark Office; United States Geological Survey.
+Northern Virginia is also a favorite destination for shoppers with upscale malls bargain stores and wineries.
+So explore this beautiful region full of history and culture!.